dennsgh/mrilabs/README.md

 LOGS='C:/source/sonaris/logs'
 ```

-## Installing and Running MRILabs
+## Installing and Running Sonaris

-A stable distribution of the MRILabs
+A stable distribution of the Sonaris
 ```
 pip install sonaris
 ```